Things to do in Barcelona city

 Other famous places to visit in Barcelona

-Other attractions, landmarks, must-sees and places to visit in Barcelona Spain are:
+Other attractions, landmarks, must-sees, things to do and places to visit in Barcelona Spain are:

 More sights in Catalonia